← Back to Notes

 It's a powerful reminder that these classic tools are far from obsolete.

-Best Practice: Separation of Concerns
+Strict Separation of Concerns

 To keep the production environment lean and stable, I'm using GitHub Actions to handle the heavy lifting: